CylonicRaider/heim/client/site/about/privacy.md

 soon as possible.

-## Your California Privacy Rights

-California residents may request and obtain from us, once a year, free of charge, a list of third parties, if any, to which we disclosed their PII for direct marketing purposes during the preceding calendar year and the categories of PII shared with those third parties.
-If you are a California resident and wish to obtain that information, please submit your request by sending us an email at [help@euphoria.io](mailto:help@euphoria.io) with "California Privacy Rights" in the subject line or by writing to us at:

- > WeWork c/o Euphoria
- > 1161 Mission St
- > San Francisco, CA 94103

 ## Questions?

-Please contact us at [help@euphoria.io](mailto:help@euphoria.io) if you have any questions about our Privacy Policy.
+Please contact us if you have any questions about our Privacy Policy.